 Mexico City, for example, is not only 7,200 feet above sea level (that’s about a mile and-a-half up in the sky), it’s situated in a valley surrounded by mountains and flanked by two volcanoes.
 The mix of altitude, heat, and smog can become quite uncomfortable at times, and may leave you feeling exhausted after what may have seemed a normal day’s activity back home.

-Altitude does bring with it some distinct advantages, too.
+Elevation does bring with it some distinct advantages, too.

 Take it easy at first – don’t plan too much activity for your first few days.
 Give your body time to acclimatize to the change in altitude and lower oxygen levels.
-Take a short nap in the afternoon if you like; or at least rest a while;
+Take a short nap in the afternoon if you like, or at least rest a while;

 For more practical information about keeping well and staying healthy in Mexico, read our Mexico Travel Health Guide – it’s packed full with tips and local knowledge.